ethereum-optimism/optimism/specs/fault-dispute-game.md

 - $E$ is the set of _directed_ edges.
 An edge $(C_i,C_j)$ exists if $C_j$ is a direct dispute against $C_i$ through either an "Attack" or "Defend" [move](#moves).

+### Subgame

+A sub-game is a DAG of depth 1, where the root of the DAG is a `Claim` and the children are `Claim`s that counter the root.
+A good mental model around this structure is that it is a fundamental dispute between two parties over a single piece of information.
+These subgames are chained together such that a child within a subgame is the root of its own subgame, which is visualized in the [resolution](#resolution) section.
+There are two types of sub-games in the fault dispute game:
+1. Output Roots
+1. Execution Trace Commitments

+At and above the split depth, all subgame roots correspond to [output roots][g-output-root], or commitments to the full state of L2 at a given L2 block number.
+Below the split depth, subgame roots correspond to commitments to the fault proof VM's state at a given instruction step.

 ### Game Tree

 The Game Tree is a binary tree of positions.
 Every claim in the DAG references a position in the Game Tree.
 The Game Tree has a split depth and maximum depth, `SPLIT_DEPTH` and `MAX_GAME_DEPTH` respectively, that are both preset to an FDG implementation.
 The split depth defines the maximum depth at which claims about [output roots][g-output-root] can occur, and below it, execution trace bisection occurs.
 Thus, the Game Tree contains $2^{d-1}$ positions, where $d$ is the `MAX_GAME_DEPTH` (unless $d=0$, in which case there's only 1 position).